-In addition, a clothing bank recycling bin was installed on the Academy's site allowing parents and staff to donate unwanted items of clothing, bric-a-brac, books or bedding thereby reducing waste at landfill sites.
+A clothing bank recycling bin is still on the Academy's site allowing parents and staff to donate unwanted items of clothing, bric-a-brac, books or bedding thereby reducing waste at landfill sites.
 By donating these unwanted goods, funds are raised for both the Academy and a local charity of choice.
+In addition, the school takes part in the Your School Lottery which raises money for school resources and is the only external fundraising initiative the school takes part in.